 - Merkur 15C: An open comb razor that offers an aggressive shave, the 15C is intended for thick and long facial hair types as the head will never clog.
 The 25C is the long handle variant of the 15C.

-- Merkur 907: The 907 is a detailing razor that is best for edges, mustache, eyebrows, and other minor manscaping needs.
+- Merkur 907: The 907 is a detailing razor that is best for edges, mustaches, eyebrows, and other minor manscaping needs.
 This razor has a trapezoid head and relies on specially made blades.

 - Merkur 933: This four-piece safety razor is designed for travel.
-Included is a small pouch that you can easily store in your Dopp kit or gym bag.
+A small pouch is included which you can easily store in your Dopp kit or gym bag.